wp-plugins/canalplan-ac/readme.txt

 == Changelog ==

+= Version 3.6 17/08/2013 =
+- New Location Options screen
+- Location Widget recoded to use Location Options Screen
+- API Key was not being saved properly.
+- Minor tweaks to the Day Stats code
+- Minor changes to the format of draft posts created during route importing.

 = Version 3.5 04/05/2013 =
 - Restored favourites per blog which had got lost somewhere (only affects multiblog installs)
 - Added new linkify function to just return raw text.

 = Version 3.4 28/04/2013 =
 - Fixed a couple of bugs in the Manage Route page.

 = Version 3.3 28/04/2013 =
 - Found a bug in the midpoint logic for maps.